Quantum metric and localization in a quasicrystal: Methods

-with $\delta = \frac{t_S-t_L}{t_L+t_S}$ quantifying the modulation strength of the chain.
-Equation~\eqref{eq:ph_dep} shows that a shift in $\phi$ is equivalent to a shift of the site position $n$ and can thus be discarded by a change of the origin of positions.
+where the explicit dependence of $t_n$ on $\phi$ is given by Eq.~\eqref{eq:ph_dep}.
+If we here promote $\phi$ to an independent degree of freedom for the system, we obtain Eq.~\eqref{eq:Hphi2}.
+Here, Eq.~\eqref{eq:ph_dep} shows that a shift in $\phi$ is equivalent to a shift of the site position $n$ and can thus be discarded by a change of the origin of positions.
 This makes the phason parameter irrelevant under periodic boundary conditions (PBCs).
 However, under open boundary conditions (OBCs) different phason parameters boil down to opening the chain at different sites, and thus, with different terminations.
 Depending on the termination, edge states may form in the energy gaps between bands of energy states of the PBC chain~\cite{wehling2010}.
-Note that bands here designate the ranges of energy in which the eigenstates lie, but there is no dispersion relation as found in periodic systems.
-We illustrate this in Fig.~\ref{fig:construction}(b) by plotting the energy spectrum as a function of the phason parameter.
+Note that bands here designate the ranges of energy in which the eigenstates lie for different phason parameters, but there is no regular dispersion relation as found in periodic systems.
+We illustrate this in Fig.~\ref{fig:chainfrac}(b) by plotting the energy spectrum as a function of the phason parameter $\phi$.
 Clear gaps are identified in the spectrum.
 As $\phi$ sweeps over the different phason modes, the edge states wind within these gaps~\cite{rontgen19}.
-This winding of the edge states can be understood based on an analogy between quasicrystals and higher-dimensional topological insulators~\cite{kraus12, kraus2012b, madsen13,jagannathan2025}, that we detail in Section~\ref{sec:phason}.
-Thanks to this analogy, the energy gaps under PBCs can be labeled according to the winding number $\nu$ of the edge states inside each gap, as indicated in Fig.~\ref{fig:construction}(b).
-This gap label can also be determined analytically based on the integrated density of states~\cite{mace17}.
+This winding of the edge states can be understood based on an analogy between one-dimensional quasicrystals and 2D Chern insulators~\cite{kraus12, kraus2012b, madsen13,jagannathan2025}, mapping $\phi$ to a momentum-like degree of freedom.
+Thanks to this analogy, the energy gaps under PBCs can be labeled according to the winding number $\nu$ of the edge states inside each gap, as indicated in Fig.~\ref{fig:chainfrac}(b).
+This so-called gap label can also be determined analytically based on the integrated density of states~\cite{mace17}.
 It is worth noting that gaps with higher winding numbers $\nu$ are smaller.
 This implies that the edge states winding in those gaps penetrate deeper in the bulk compared to edge states in larger gaps, which have smaller (absolute valued) gap labels.
 Thus, longer approximants are necessary to correctly resolve the narrowest gaps.